 Another thing that I don’t like about exit row seats is that sometimes there are flight attendant jump seats right in front of them (directly facing the exit row seats).
 These are the seats that the flight attendants sit in during takeoff and landing.
 And because you will be facing each other when they’re sitting there, it can be extremely awkward.

-I can imagine that being forced to sit face-to-face with a complete stranger might not seem so scary for the extroverted types.
-However, even if you’re the slightest bit introverted like I am, feels pretty much like hell on earth as you nervously try to avoid direct eye contact.
-No offense to the flight attendants of course.
+If you’re the slightest bit introverted like I am, it feels pretty much like hell on earth as you nervously try to avoid direct eye contact.

 7. I don’t want to be the last off the plane in an emergency

-And finally, the most controversial reason of all why I hate exit row seats: I don’t want the responsibility!
+And finally, perhaps the most controversial reason of all: I don’t want the responsibility!
 When sitting in an exit row seat, you will be required to assist the cabin crew in the event of an emergency.

 If you’re in the window seat, you will be responsible for popping the door open.
 Not only that, you will then have to stand there at the door making sure that everyone gets out safely.
 You’re basically going to be the last one off the airplane.